gsoules/MkDocs/digital-archive/docs/plugins/avantsearch.md

 to search in all fields or in titles only.
 This feature is very helpful for narrowing search results down to only the most relevant items because titles often contain the most important keywords.

-**NOTE:*-   If you want to use this option, but the configuration page says it's not available for your installation, you'll need to add a FULLTEXT index to the `title` column of the `search_text` table.
+**NOTE:** If you want to use this option, but the configuration page says it's not available for your installation, you'll need to add a FULLTEXT index to the `title` column of the `search_text` table.
 This is easily done using phpMyAdmin by following these steps:

 1. Select the 'search_texts' table
 1. Click the Structure tab
 1. On the row for the `title` column, click Fulltext among the actions at the far right